What Is Technical Translation? Best Practices, Examples and Tips

 Pro tip: Use Centus to streamline your technical translation process and ensure consistent, high-quality translations across all projects and languages.
 Learn more.

-What Is Technical Translation?
+What is Technical Translation?

+Technical translation is the process of converting technical documents, manuals, or text information from one language to another.
 This specialized type of translation requires a deep understanding of the specific industry jargon and terminology, as well as knowledge of both the source and target languages.
+What is technical translation?

 Documents that typically require technical translation include but aren't limited to: